The Illusionist (2006 film): Production

 The script was based loosely on "Eisenheim the Illusionist", a short story by Steven Millhauser from his 1990 collection The Barnum Museum.
-Together with The Prestige and Scoop, The Illusionist was one of three films in 2006 to explore the world of stage magicians.
+Together with The Prestige and Scoop, The Illusionist was one of three films in 2006 to explore the world of stage magicians, and the only one not to feature Scarlett Johansson and Hugh Jackman in its cast.

 Magic consultancy and technical advice during the production was supplied by James Freedman, Ricky Jay, Michael Weber, and Scott Penrose.
 Director Neil Burger wrote, "Starting in pre-production, James (Freedman) became a major collaborator: brainstorming, designing, and refining everything from small sleight of hand tricks to major narrative set pieces.
 He worked with Edward Norton preparing him for his stage performances and acted as a hand double in various scenes.
 His contribution was enormous."
 Aaron Johnson, who plays the teenage Eduard in the beginning of the film, also learned how to do the ball trick seen in those scenes.

 The original story, on which the movie is based, does not include the artifice of the protagonist framing the crown prince for murder.

 Although the film is set in Austria, it was filmed mostly in the Czech Republic.
 The city of Vienna is represented in the film by Tábor and Prague, while the scenes set in Eisenheim's childhood village were shot in Český Krumlov.
 The Crown Prince's castle is actually the historical fortress of Konopiště (near Benešov), formerly the home of Archduke Franz Ferdinand of Austria.
 The front gates of Leopold's Vienna palace (the Hofburg) were actually the front gates of Prague Castle.
 All other shots were at Barrandov Studios in Prague.